madduci/docker-msvc-cpp/README.md

 They contain Windows paths (as 'C:\\..').

-By default, thanks to a specific .bashrc file for the `wine` user,  the x64 build tools are loaded by default.
+The entrypoint of the Docker Image is set to be the `cmd` console, started with as a `wine` process and with the x64 tools and environment variables loaded by default.

 To start the image and execute a prepared Windows batch script, just run it as

 ```
-docker run --rm -it -v HOST_PATH_TO_MOUNT:TARGET_PATH docker-wine-msvc:16.2-2019 cmd /c YOUR_SCRIPT_IN_TARGET_PATH
+docker run --rm -it -v HOST_PATH_TO_MOUNT:TARGET_PATH docker-wine-msvc:16.6-2019 "YOUR_SCRIPT_IN_TARGET_PATH"
 ```

 alternatively, to issue interactive commands: